agoose77/phd-thesis/content/2400-texat-tpc.md

 :width: 400px
 :align: center

 A schematic diagram of the shaper bypass facility of AGET chips.
 External shapers are used for the ion counter signals (see above).
-Figure adapted from {cite:ps}`koshchiy_texas_2020`.
+Figure adapted from Ref. {cite:ps}`koshchiy_texas_2020`.
 :::